Princeton University, Princeton, NJ – 2010 – 2016

 Hello!
-My name is Sophia Hsin-Jung Li (李欣融), currently a postdoctoral researcher at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+My name is Sophia Hsin-Jung Li (李欣融), currently an HFSP postdoctoral fellow at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
 Previously, I obtained my Ph.D. in 2018 from Princeton University and graduated from Massachusetts Institute of Technology in 2011 with a B.S. double majoring in Chemical Engineering and Biology.
 I grew up in Taipei, Taiwan.

 My passion is to combine engineering and biology to understand how biological systems work quantitatively.
 Biological systems are complex and studying the individual parts may not be able to elucidate how they work as a whole.
 We can thus apply the concepts and tools in engineering by both bottom-up and top-down methods.
 To achieve this, I want to build novel tools that enable us to probe systems that were previously difficult to approach.
 First, creating something from scratch requires the knowledge of how pieces work alone and collectively together.
 Second, systematic characterization allows extraction of simple rules from the complex biological phenomenon.
 I am interested in using methods of both directions to discover mechanisms that drive complex behaviors a cell or a symbiotic ecosystem exhibit.

 I am currently working with Prof. Matthias Lutolf and Prof. Alex Persat at EPFL to study host-microbe interactions using a novel in vitro mini-gut model.
 I combine stem cell engineering, biophysics, and microbiology to capture critical physiological features of the human host gut outside the body.
 It allows me to study the spatiotemporal dynamics of host-microbe interaction that are difficult to observe in vivo.
 My goal is to investigate how microbes affect the host physiology in the context of health and diseases to identify novel key regulators and potentially contribute to innovative therapeutic intervention.